 Many books in the MUSE collections are also available for individual purchase, and MUSE publishers make available for single title purchase a number of books that are not included in any of the collections.
 MUSE partners with third parties to facilitate the purchasing of individual book titles, allowing libraries to acquire electronic books on MUSE through familiar, established channels.
 Publishers opt-in to participate in the single title sales program, select the books that will be available, and set the prices for single title purchasing.
 The purchase of individual books on MUSE conveys perpetual access and ILL rights, and also requires the Project MUSE Book Purchase Agreement.

-Single title purchasing is currently available through GOBI Library Solutions from EBSCO, with specific title availability information accessible through the GOBI platform.
-Libraries are encouraged to contact GOBI/EBSCO for more information on incorporating MUSE books in eApproval plans, receiving title notifications, and how to order individual titles.
+Single title purchasing is currently available through GOBI Library Solutions from EBSCO and through ProQuest OASIS.
+Specific title availability and pricing is accessible through these partners.
+Libraries are encouraged to contact their preferred vendor for more information on incorporating MUSE books in eApproval plans, receiving title notifications, and how to order individual titles.
+Direct ordering for individual book titles is not available with MUSE.

 Evidence-Based Acquisition of Books on Project MUSE provides libraries with an option to open up discovery and access for significant numbers of high quality scholarly books, allowing faculty and students to find and make use of the most relevant content for their research and teaching.
 The user experience is as if the institution already owns the book, with unlimited simultaneous usage, downloading and printing of DRM-free PDF chapters.
 The library can track which books are receiving the most use through standardized usage reports, and select for permanent acquisition those titles best suited for its collections.
 The access available via an EBA program also allows library subject selectors to more thoroughly review book selections recommended by faculty or approval profiles before making purchase decisions.